Monday 31 May 2021

 ****Others this month consisted of the Andover Alliance (249), BNP (55), Christian People's Alliance (158, 80, 115), Communist Party of Britain (36, 33), Coventry Citizen's Party (194), For Britain (99, 49, 34, 12, 11, 14, 69), For the People Not the Party (88), Freedom Association (49), Heritage Party (49, 52, 45), Hart Community Campaign (1,417), Holland on Sea and Eastcliff Matters (118), Indeed (61), Kingston Independent Residents Group (378, 378), Lewisham People Before Profit (303, 219, 188), Liberal (383), Official Monster Raving Loony (110, 8, 16, 12, 13, 6, 14, 8, 2, 6, 2, 3, 7, 1, 1), Reform (40, 53, 112, 40, 35, 88, 105, 70, 89, 89, 42, 387), Residents for Guildford and Villages (660, 109) Residents for Uttleford (892, 361), SDP (16, 17, 30), Rochford District Residents (788), Skegness Urban District Society (121), Tendring First (140), Taking the Initiative Party (219, 251, 100, 36), TUSC (47, 72, 32, 33, 56, 551, 58, 77, 149, 38, 30, 40, 9, 117, 34, 55, 58, 27, 345, 82, 87, 154, 111, 91, 7, 58), UKIP (48, 105, 124, 19, 142, 35, 55, 384, 63, 120), Wales Needs Champions (34), We Matter Party (37), Welsh Independence Party (121) Women's Equality Party (149), Workers Party of Britain (58, 13, 21, 45), Yorkshire Party (397, 136), Young People's Alliance (52)

 That's pretty much all the by-elections we've been saving up this last year thanks to Covid and ... what a disaster for Labour.
 What a triumph for the Conservatives.
 Interestingly the Tories managed to do better in popular vote terms here than the rest of the local elections that were taking place (as did Labour), but the deficit is the same - seven points.
-Labour did go into the locals as it went into these by-elections with some significant disadvantages - a voter base less likely to turn out for second order contests, and a national platform the wrongly suggested local councillors can save the NHS from cuts.
+Labour did go into the locals as it went into these by-elections with some significant disadvantages - a voter base less likely to turn out for second order contests, and a national platform that wrongly suggested local councillors can save the NHS from cuts.
 But none of this disguises the fact the party got a pummelling.
 Mind you, the Liberal Democrats and Independents didn't come off lightly either.
 They two had bites taken out of them by the Tories.

 How to explain this?
 In many parts of the country, it seems a portion of older voters have moved into protest voting against Labour.
-Years of entitlement and breaking trust with a significant later of former Labour supporters thanks to the second referendum position has rendered the party radioactive to them, but this only goes some of the way.
+Years of entitlement and breaking trust with a significant layer of former Labour supporters thanks to the second referendum position has rendered the party radioactive to them, but this only goes some of the way.
 How have the Tories managed to advance against the LibDems and the flotsam and jetsam of Indydom?
 A similar no-trust dynamic is at play with the LibDems, and so they're unlikely to be the protest party du jour from now on.
 Likewise, localist candidates won't fit the bill either.
 Instead, in addition to awarding the Tories for the vaccine bounce, they have bizarrely become the go to protest party against the establishment.
 Even though they are the establishment.
-Consider how the Tories' popular base is mainly old, more dependent on legacy media for information about politics, and are ill-disposed toward parties who publicly attempted to throw over their votes to remain in the European Union, you get a sense of the antipathy the Tories are feeding off.
+Consider how the Tories' popular base is mainly old, more dependent on legacy media for information about politics, and are ill-disposed toward parties who publicly attempted to throw over their referendum votes to remain in the European Union, you get a sense of the antipathy the Tories are feeding off.
 Naturally, getting to grips with this dynamic requires more work but for now perhaps the most simplistic way of putting it is that the Tories have annexed the UKIP vote wholesale, and have kept them on board for the same reasons these voters supported UKIP in the first place.

 There is a lot in these results, but as one cannot resist the minutiae of things the 'Others' are interesting.
 Not just because the Official Monster Raving Loony Party stood 13 candidates in a single seat, but also because of UKIP's reduced circumstances (just 10 candidates!) but how TUSC have returned to the post-Corbyn electoral fray with the greatest spread of candidates after the Greens.
 The votes are what you might expect, but they're sure to remain a by-election fixture for the foreseeable.
 Also the Brexit Party are back in their new Reform Party guise, and they pulled in a couple of reasonable results.
 Also worth keeping an eye on should the wheels start falling off the Tory Party.